unicode-org/message-format-wg/spec/formatting.md

   - **Selector errors** are failures in the matching of a key to a specific selector.

-    For example, attempting to format either of the following messages may result in a Selector error if done within a context that uses a `:plural` selector function which requires its input to be numeric:
+    For example, attempting to format either of the following messages might result in a Selector error if done within a context that uses a `:plural` selector function which requires its input to be numeric:

     ```